lostaunaum/DatafinitJuniorDevProject/README.md

 ##Tools used for development

-This project was developed on ruby because of the flexibility and accesability of web crawling and scraper gems.
+This project was developed in ruby because of the flexibility and accessibility of web crawling and scraper gems.
 The scraper gem used is Mechanize.
 I used a database to store the newly created ruby objects by using postgresql.

 #####################